-This stage of the Cementing process comprises the slurry preparation and pumping equipment at the surface and the down-hole hardware.
+This stage of the Cementing in drilling process comprises the slurry preparation and pumping equipment at the surface and the down-hole hardware.
 A vast array of equipment and tools are available from specialized manufacturers and Service Companies and a brief description of the various items, to explain their purpose and function in the cementing processes and operations, is provided in this chapter.
 Detailed information is readily available from the cementing operator and in the public domain.

 Surface Cementing Equipment